paulrobertlloyd/paulrobertlloyd-v3/src/_projects/dacs.markdown

 I drew on DACS's photographic library of artists to give a human face to the organisation.
 These were combined with a restrained typographic pallet to ensure legibility and visual consistency.
 Finally, I introduced a selection of monochromatic patterns that could be used to differentiate sections of the site.

-{% figure caption:"<cite>Tania Spriggens, Director of Communications</cite>" class:"u-pull-right" %}
+{% include blockquote.html
-> It looks beautiful!
+  quote="It looks beautiful!
 The feedback so far has been great -- and it's just such a vast improvement on what we had before.
-Thank you so much for your hard work and general genius!
+Thank you so much for your hard work and general genius!" citation="Tania Spriggens, Director of Communications" class="u-pull-right"
-{% endfigure %}
+%}

 Responsive design was used to deliver the same content to different devices, regardless of the display size or capabilities.
 I created a pattern portfolio to ease handover to the development agency [Cognite][3].
 Towards the end of the project I worked at their offices, helping them integrate these design patterns, making adjustments where necessary given the constraints of the CMS.